oVirt/ovirt-vdsmfake/README.md

 ## Technology
 The basic idea is that the fake host addresses must resolve to a single IP address (127.0.0.1 is also possible for all-in-one performance testing server configuration).
 Standard HTTP port 54321 must be accessible from the Engine.
 You can use /etc/hosts file on the server with oVirt-Engine or company DNS server.
 Instead of host IP address it is needed to specify fake host name.
-Apache XML-RPC library is a core technology for the Engine and VDSM communication.
 Many configured entities must be persisted after their creation.
 Simple Java object serialization is used for this purpose.
 They are stored in `/var/log/fakevdsm/cache` by default.
 Set the system porperty `${cacheDir}` to customize the location.